Extension Logo

 Silvopasture

-Silvopasture is the intentional integrated management of trees, forages and grazing livestock for a production benefit.
+Silvopasture is the intentional integrated management of trees, forages and grazing livestock for production benefits.

 Two approaches to silvopasture